 The next day, Michael wakes up before school.
-Before eating the same breakfast, he tests his blood glucose with his meter and finds it to be 200 mg/dL (11.1 mmol/L), which is above his target of 120 mg/dL (6.6 mmol/L).
+Before eating the same breakfast, he tests his blood glucose with his meter and finds it to be 200 mg/dL, which is above his target of 120 mg/dL.
 His blood glucose reading is automatically sent to his pump.